GabioMega/RM/README.md

-Berikut kami lampirkan code yang kami gunakan.

 CNN - OpenCV
+Implementation of OpenCV and CNN-Keras in Detecting Plastic Waste

+Here we attach the code that we used.